Your identity, Your voice, and Your experiences.

 February 2025

-We’re rolling out pilot projects to explore new, more direct ways for students to feel represented and drive change.
-Over the next few months, we’ll be testing, evaluating, and refining these initiatives, using real student experiences to shape what comes next.
+We rolling out pilot projects to explore new, more direct ways for students to feel represented and drive change.
+Across Term 3, we tested, evaluated, and refined initiatives, using real student experiences to shape what comes next.

 Alongside this, we’ll be keeping the Student Accountability Board updated, developing engagement and consultation plans, and making sure students remain at the heart of every decision.